 This year the routine changed.
 At the Urgent Care we usually frequent, my doctor, PA, and nurse kept mentioning elderberry syrup.
-And so somewhere between our family's second strep and first influenza diagnoses, we figured we didn't have anything to lose.
+And so, somewhere between our family's second strep and first influenza diagnoses, we figured we didn't have anything to lose.
 So we got on the black elderberry train.

 Elderberries, also known as Sambucus nigra, come from varieties of the black-berried Sambucus (or European Elderberry or Black Elderberry) Tree. ( For those biologists reading, this is a flowering plant that belongs to the Adoxaceae family.)
-The flowers are white or cream-colored and the magic berries are found in black or blue-black clumps.
+The flowers are white or cream-colored, and the magic berries are found in black or blue-black clumps.

-Elderberry extract, produced from cooked berries, have been used for medicinal purposes throughout history.
+Elderberry extract, produced from cooked berries, has been used for medicinal purposes throughout history.
 Recent studies on elderberry's health benefits have produced a resurgence of popularity of the syrup and other natural products, even amidst the mainstream medical world.

-Elderberries are high in nutrients to boost the immune system and improve overall health, including Vitamin C, high levels of dietary fiber, flavonoids, and other antioxidants, which decrease the risk of free-radicals damaging cells.
+Elderberries are high in nutrients to boost the immune system and improve overall health, including Vitamin C, high levels of dietary fiber, flavonoids, and other antioxidants, which decrease the risk of free radicals damaging cells.